 While the struggling oil and gas industry pushed for the relaxed EPA enforcement, citing staffing shortages, the temporary policy applies to almost every industry required to perform such compliance monitoring and reporting, from factories with smokestacks to real estate developments with groundwater sampling obligations.

 The policy is meant to address scenarios where companies or facilities fall short of their federal regulatory obligations due to the COVID-19 crisis.
 That could mean failures or delays due to worker shortages, social distancing requirements and travel restrictions.
-The coronavirus outbreak has also led to slower processing times at laboratories and shipping delays, which could cause companies to miss deadlines.
+The coronavirus outbreak has also led to slower processing times at laboratories and shipping delays, which could cause facilities to fail to meet deadlines.

 The EPA said it doesn’t plan to seek penalties for violations of these routine monitoring, testing, reporting and other requirements that occur while the temporary policy is in place, nor will it require companies to “catch up” by submitting extra reports or samples after the agency returns to its previous enforcement policy.
 The temporary policy will stay in place until further notice, and the EPA will give at least a week’s notice before terminating the coronavirus-related rules.